Muhammad-Alsad/Movies-Library/README.md

 - lean how to connect a database to aserver
 - how to insert the data inside my table
-- get my database and show it in a table using a Get methos !!
+- get my database and show it in a table using a Get methods !!